hubotio/hubot/docs/scripting.md

       # your code here, knowing it was successful
 ```

 `res` is an instance of node's [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).
 Most of the methods don't matter as much when using node-scoped-http-client, but of interest are `statusCode` and `getHeader`.
 Use `statusCode` to check for the HTTP status code, where usually non-200 means something bad happened.
-Use `getHeader` for peaking at the header, for example to check for rate limiting:
+Use `getHeader` for peeking at the header, for example to check for rate limiting:

 ```coffeescript
   robot.http("https://midnight-train")